- Distance from Miami: 161 miles

 When to Go

-Key West receives less rainfall than other parts of Florida, with December-April boasting the most sunny days.
-Visit in July, the driest of the summer months, to savor a quieter Key West; hotel rates are reduced and there's a greater likelihood of booking a weekend stay without a three-night minimum requirement.
+Key West receives less rainfall than other parts of Florida, with December to April boasting the most sunny days.
+Visit in July, the driest of the summer months, to savor a quieter Key West.
+Hotel rates are reduced, and there's a greater likelihood of booking a weekend stay without a three-night minimum requirement.

 How to Get There

-By car: Key West is about 3 hours, 15 minutes from Miami.
-Take the Florida Turnpike south.
+By car: Key West is a little more than three hours from Miami.
+Take the Florida Turnpike South.
 The Turnpike ends in Florida City at U.S. 1, which runs all the way south to Key West.

 By Shuttle: Keys Shuttle makes six daily trips each way via Miami International Airport to/from Key West.
-The trip takes 3 hours, 45 minutes to Key West, 4 hours on the return.
+The trip takes about four hours both ways.
 Key West is easy to navigate without a car; most visitors either walk, bike, or rent mopeds.
 The island's signature pink taxis are also readily available.